gitawego/work-note/togaf/faq.md

 Answer is A

-- guideline: to adapt ADM
+- Guideline: to adapt ADM
-- technique: used as steps in ADM, ex: risk management, stakeholder management
+- Technique: used as steps in ADM, ex: risk management, stakeholder management

 </details>